marcusguttenplan/saddlebag/_architecture/README.md

 >
 > **Two roles:**
 > 1. **Operations hub** — `sb` installs, configures, and manages the lifecycle of every Packmule component (packmule, byobrain, campfire).
 It is the portable developer toolbelt.
 > 2. **Policy proxy** — at runtime, all LLM requests from BYOBrain flow through saddlebag's gateway (:7474), which enforces identity, budget, and Cedar policies before forwarding to packmule (:7475).
+Saddlebag also drives Campfire via its CloudEvents event bus.

 ---